LivePersonInc/developer-center/pages/documents/GettingStarted/getting-started.md

 5. Configure the following parameters:

    {:.important}
    You can only have one authentication type for both web and in-app messaging.
+For example, if you use the implicit flow for web messaging, then you must also use implicit flow for in-app message.

    - Implicit or Code Flow